AdamD94/AFMSim/README.md

 Data is plotted with gnuplot automatically as long as gnuplot is installed: http://www.gnuplot.info/

 Topology data is saved in a format that can be oppened with Gwyddion http://gwyddion.net/

+Note, this program has dependencies on the boost library.
+This library can be installed on linux with the following command. sudo apt-get install libboost-all-dev